 Go to TOP

-James Michell was born in Gwennap, Cornwall in around 1796.
+ames Michell was born in Tresavean, nr.
+Gwennap, Cornwall in 1796.
 There were many Michells in Cornwall, many in Gwennap and most of them miners at that time so distinguishing this James Michell from the others is not easy.
 However, it seems probable that the James Michell who started the Alderley Edge Mining Company in 1857/8 was christened on 26 July 1796 at Gwennap of parents James (b. c.
 1770) and Mary Michell (b. c.
 1774) both of Gwennap as well.
-He was the eldest of seven sons or possibly eight named James, Edmund, Joseph (possible), Henry, John, Richard, Frederick and William with birthdates between 1796 and 1813.
-He married Lovdy Lakes Geach on 30 November 1824 at St Austell from where she came (born 16 June 1784).
+He was the eldest of eight sons named James, Edmund, Joseph, Henry, John, Richard, Frederick and William with birthdates between 1796 and 1813.
+He married Lovdy Lakes Geach on 30 November 1824 at St Austell from where she came (born 16 June 1784 ).
 Her names are variously spelt Lovdy, Lovedy or Loveday and Lakes or Lakas in the transcriptions studied.

 In 1841, there is a Mary Michell, widow, living with two sons in Gwennap with the right age but identifying the subjects from the census is not easy when there are, as in the case of Gwennap, 18 Mary Michells to choose from.
 The sons are named as Jos. (probably Joseph) who is a Mine Agent and Rd.
 (Richard) who is a copper miner.